syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Interaction.md

 ## Drag and drop nodes over other elements

 Diagram provides support to drop a node/connector over another node/connector.
 Drop event is raised to notify that an element is dropped over another one and it is disabled by default.
-It can enabled with the `constraints` property.
+It can enabled with the `Constraints` property.
 The following code illustrates how to enable **dropping**.

 {% highlight c# %}